Cybersecurity – protecting people in their digital life

 The cyber security threat has increased significantly over the past few years due to the digitalisation of society and customers’ use of digital networks and services.
 Extreme weather, human and technical errors or hostile acts that manipulate or paralyse networks and services are factors that make us vulnerable.

-As a network operator and provider of digital services, cybersecurity has high priority at Telenor.
+As a network operator and provider of digital services, Telenor has a high priority on cybersecurity.
 The quality and reliability of our telecommunications services depends on the stability of our network and the networks of other service providers with which we interconnect.
 These networks are vulnerable to damage or service interruptions, some of which could be caused by cybersecurity attacks.
 Repeated, prolonged or complex network or IT system failures could damage our services and consequently weaken the trust our customers place in us as a reliable communications provider.

 Telenor is committed to providing secure, well-functioning networks and services, and has a strong interest in doing so.
 Our customers and society in general should have confidence in Telenor as a trustworthy supplier of safe, reliable and secure telecommunications and digital services.

-To meet the fast evolving threats in the cyber domain, Telenor has developed a holistic, Group-wide and long-term security strategy aiming at securing Telenor’s global business.
+To meet the rapidly evolving threats in the cyber domain, Telenor has developed a holistic, Group-wide and long-term security strategy aimed at securing Telenor’s global business.
 A key element in this strategy is to continue to build critical security capabilities and competencies in all Telenor companies, as well as establishing a global security operating model.
-To Telenor, security is our license to operate.
+To Telenor, security is our licence to operate.

 At Telenor we are continuously developing governance, culture and competence in order to strengthen our ability to design, deploy and operate secure infrastructure and services, both internally and externally through collaboration with our suppliers and third-party providers.
 This includes developing and strengthening our security monitoring system and tools, our processes, organisation and people.